 - 10.20 Table 7 shows how the Council has projected housing delivery over the plan period.
 The following different sources of housing supply are listed within Table 7: - Planning permissions - Sites which the Council has resolved to grant planning permission for subject to the signing of a Section 106 Agreement. - Urban Local Plan Sites - Rural Local Plan Sites - Windfalls - 10.21 Table 7 also shows the calculation of the five year supply of deliverable housing sites for each of the five year periods covered by the plan and the current five year plan period (2017 to 2022).
 When the objectively assessment of housing need (OAN) was undertaken a 'strategic' backlog of housing under-delivery of 705 dwellings (net figure) was identified.
-Since the plan period began further underdelivery of 307 dwellings (net figure) has occurred.
+Since the plan period began further under-delivery of 307 dwellings (net figure) has occurred.
 The strategic housing backlog was included in the OAN and spread across the plan period (the 'Liverpool' method) and therefore forms part of the baseline housing requirement for the plan period.
 The additional backlog has been added to the baseline housing requirement and also spread across the plan period. - 10.22 Paragraph 47 of the NPPF states that local planning authorities should add a buffer of 5% or 20% to the five year housing supply requirement depending on whether or not there has been persistent under-delivery.
 The Council accepts that there has been a record of persistent under-delivery (this will be kept under review through the annual monitoring process) and has therefore added a buffer of 20% to the requirement for the five year period 2017 to 2022.
 Also in accordance with NPPF paragraph 47 this has been moved forward from later in the plan period, rather than increasing the requirement over the whole of the plan period.

 - 10.23 In the interest of clarity, the NPPF paragraph 47 buffer is completely separate from the 20% 'affordable housing delivery buffer' identified in Table 6.
 The affordable housing delivery buffer forms part of the baseline housing requirement.
 The NPPF paragraph 47 buffer has been frontloaded to the housing requirement at the front of the plan period by the reducing the housing requirement at the back of the plan period.
-So it has not altered the baseline housing requirement. - 10.24 Table 7 shows that the NPPF paragraph 47 buffer has been added to the whole of the housing requirement for the period 2017 to 2022 (including that part of the requirement comprising backlog for previous under-delivery.
+So it has not altered the baseline housing requirement. - Table 7 shows that the NPPF paragraph 47 buffer has been added to the whole of the housing requirement for the period 2017 to 2022 (including that part of the requirement comprising backlog for previous under-delivery.
 Therefore the NPPF paragraph 47 buffer has demonstrably been added to the backlog as well as the baseline housing requirement.
 The Council will continue to operate this approach for the annual updates of the five year supply of deliverable housing sites.
+For the avoidance of doubt, the housing land supply assessment includes an allowance for non-implementation of 10% on the supply from smaller sites (sites of 4 units or less).
+No such allowance has been made on larger sites given the annual detailed profiling of site supply takes a precautionary approach on site deliverability, informed by tested evidence from site owners and developers.